 Be sure to keep reading for more ideas!

-- Add sliced fresh grape tomatoes to the platter with the green beans before drizzling with vinaigrette.
+- Add fresh grape tomatoes (sliced or halved) to the platter with the green beans before drizzling with vinaigrette.

 - Use your favorite variety of olives or omit them.